Alexei Kosygin: Early life

+Early career

 Pre-war period

 He applied for a membership in the Communist Party of the Soviet Union in 1927 and returned to Leningrad in 1930 to study at the Leningrad Textile Institute; he graduated in 1935.
 After finishing his studies, Kosygin worked as a foreman and later a manager in a textile mill director.
 He rose rapidly during the Great Purge, overseen in Leningrad by the provincial communist party boss, Andrei Zhdanov.
-He was appointed director of the October Textile Factory in 1937, head of the Industry and Transport department of the Leningrad provincial communist party in July 1938, and in October 1938, Chairman of the Executive Committee of the Leningrad City Soviets of Working People's Deputies, ie 'mayor' of Leningrad City.
+He was appointed director of the October Textile Factory in 1937, head of the Industry and Transport department of the Leningrad provincial communist party in July 1938, and in October 1938, Chairman of the Executive Committee of the Leningrad City Soviets of Working People's Deputies, i.e. 'mayor' of Leningrad City.
 In 1939, he was appointed People's Commissar for Textile and Industry and earned a seat on the Central Committee (CC).
 In 1940 Kosygin became a Deputy Chairman of the Council of People's Commissars.

 Wartime

 Kosygin was appointed by the State Defence Committee to manage critically important missions during the Great Patriotic War (World War II).

 As deputy chairman of the Council of Evacuation, he had the task of evacuating industry from territories about to be overrun by the Axis.
-Under his command 1523 factories were evacuated eastwards, as well as huge volumes of raw materials, ready-made goods and equipment.
-Kosygin managed clearing of congestions on the railroads in order to maintain their stable operation.
+Under his command 1,523 factories were evacuated eastwards, as well as huge volumes of raw materials, ready-made goods and equipment.
+Kosygin managed clearing of congestions on the railways in order to maintain their stable operation.

-During the Leningrad Blockade he was sent to his hometown to manage the construction of an ice road and a pipeline across the Lake Ladoga.
-This allowed to evacuate some half-million people from the besieged and starving city, and to supply fuel to its factories and power plants.
+During the Leningrad Blockade he was sent to his hometown to manage the construction of an ice road and a pipeline across Lake Ladoga.
+This allowed to evacuate some half million people from the besieged and starving city, and to supply fuel to its factories and power plants.
 He was also responsible for the procurement of locally available firewood.

 In 1943 Alexey Kosygin was promoted to Chairman of the Council of People's Commissars (government) of the Russian SFSR.
 In 1944 he was appointed to head the Currency Board of the Soviet Union.